cozy/cozy-docs/src/documents/hack/discover-data-system.html.md

     });
 });
 ```
-We won't detail the request mecanism here but you can find a cookbook that will explain you how get the best from the map/reduce! **link**

 ## Examples
 Links to numerous examples that can be found in the tests or the code itself.